 Occasionally we, or a company with which we share your data as described in this Privacy Notice, may need to transfer your personal data to a country outside the EEA, in which case we will only do so (or allow such companies to do so) where the European Commission has declared that the receiving country has an adequate level of protection, or there is a contract in place which includes appropriate data protection clauses requiring that your data is handled to the same standards as we have to uphold.

 If your data is being transferred outside the EEA then you can obtain details of the relevant safeguards by contacting our Information Governance Manager.

 Changes to this privacy notice

-Robin Hood Energy encourages you periodically to visit its web site to review this notice and to be informed of how Robin Hood Energy is protecting your information.
+Robin Hood Energy encourages you to periodically visit www.angelicenergy.co.uk to review this notice and to be informed of how Robin Hood Energy is protecting your information.
 Robin Hood Energy will continually review and update this privacy notice to reflect changes in our services and feedback from service users, as well as to comply with changes in the law.
 When such changes occur, we will revise the “last updated” date at the top and foot of this notice.
-If there are substantial changes to this statement or in how Angelic Energy will use your personal information, we will advertise the updated notice both on the front page of the Angelic Energy web site and in Islington Council offices.
+If there are substantial changes to this statement or in how Robin Hood Energy will use your personal information, we will advertise the updated notice both on the front page of the Angelic Energy web site and in Council offices.